MasterChef Celebrity (Argentine TV series)

 MasterChef Celebrity Argentina is an Argentine gastronomy reality show contest produced by Boxfish TV for Telefe.
 It is the national variant of the television program and franchise MasterChef in which celebrities from Argentina participate.
-The program is hosted by Santiago del Moro and the contestants are evaluated by a jury made up of chefs Donato De Santis, Germán Martitegui and Damián Betular.
+The program is hosted by Wanda Nara and the contestants are evaluated by a jury made up of chefs Donato De Santis, Germán Martitegui and Damián Betular.

 Format

 The tests that the participants will have to face are: